Manage Your Email 2x Faster with AI.

 • Meeting confirmations: “Thanks, I’ll be there at 3pm.”

-• Status updates: Pull context from your calendar or project tool and generate a summary.
+• Status updates: Pull context from your calendar or project management tool and generate a summary.

 • Simple questions: Draft a clear answer and flag it for your quick review.